NickBlackhall/studio/README.md

 - **Custom Rule Sets:** Introduce rule variations like a "Drinking Game Mode" or a "Family Friendly Mode" that filters adult content.
 - **Multi-Room Support:** Build the infrastructure to allow for multiple, separate game instances to run concurrently.
 - **Community Content:** Create forms for users to submit their own scenario and response card ideas, which can then be curated and added to the official game deck.
+- **Camera-to-Camera Communication:** Implement video chat capabilities for remote players to see and interact with each other face-to-face during gameplay.
+This could significantly enhance the social experience by allowing players to see reactions, expressions, and body language while playing.
+Technical implementation options include:
+  - **WebRTC Integration**: Browser-native peer-to-peer video using WebRTC APIs for direct player connections
+  - **Third-Party Video SDKs**: Services like Daily.co, Agora.io, or Twilio Video for managed video infrastructure
+  - **Hybrid Approach**: Optional video overlay that can be toggled on/off, with picture-in-picture layout during gameplay
+  - **Mobile Optimization**: Front-facing camera integration optimized for mobile browsers and PWA capabilities
+  - **Bandwidth Considerations**: Adaptive video quality based on connection speed, with audio-only fallback options

 this line has been changed for the test